Genres

 editReviews

-(4.12/5)I loved this but...
+(3.97/5)I loved this but...

 It deals with some pretty dark themes.
 But it felt very real.
 Maybe too real, if you are struggling with the same topics.
 I have been in the MC's situation, but luckily, it's much easier to switch jobs here.
 But, for sure, there was a time where I felt completely trapped and did not see a way out because I was so "busy" just making it through each day.
 To just make it through until the next weekend came.
 I had no energy left to change something.
-Reading this brought up a lot of those memories/fe
+Reading this brought up a lot of those memories/feelings. :')

 Content warnings: references to suicide

 If you enjoy books that are tailored to make you cry/emotional then this is for you.
 Luckily I do!
 It reminded me a bit of 世界から猫が消えたなら though I think this is a bit of an easier read and didn’t make me cry as much.
 Language wise, there’s nothing too tricky in terms of specialised vocab or grammar, it’s pretty much all everyday stuff with a mix of casual and polite speech.
-I thought given the workplace setting there might have been a lot of keigo but there
+I thought given the workplace setting there might have been a lot of keigo but there really was very little.
+The audiobook for this is also pretty decent.
+Would recommend for someone fairly new to reading novels or someone looking for a light read.

 A cupcake in a book form 🧁